 Roth IRA conversions.
-You must report the receipt of a conversion from an IRA to a Roth IRA even if the conversion is with the same trustee.
-Report the total amount converted from a traditional IRA, SEP IRA, or SIMPLE IRA to a Roth IRA in box 3.
+You must report the receipt of a conversion from a traditional IRA to a Roth IRA even if the conversion is with the same trustee.
+Report the total amount converted from a traditional IRA to a Roth IRA in box 3.

 IRA revocation or account closure.
-If a traditional IRA, Roth IRA, or SIMPLE IRA is revoked during its first 7 days (under Regulations section 1.408-6(d)(4)(ii)) or closed at any time by the IRA trustee pursuant to its resignation or such other event mandating the closure of the account, Form 5498 must be filed to report any regular, rollover, IRA conversion,

-SEP IRA, or SIMPLE IRA contributions to the IRA.
-For information about reporting a distribution from a revoked or closed IRA, see IRA Revocation or Account Closure, in the Specific Instructions for Form 1099-R, earlier.
+If a traditional IRA or Roth IRA is revoked during its first 7 days (under Regulations section 1.408-6(d)(4)(ii)) or closed at any time by the IRA trustee pursuant to its resignation or such other event mandating the closure of the account, Form 5498 must be filed to report any regular, rollover, IRA conversion, SEP IRA, or SIMPLE IRA contributions to the IRA.
+For information about reporting a distribution from a revoked or closed IRA, see IRA Revocation or Account Closure under the Specific Instructions for Form 1099-R, earlier.

 Total distribution, no contributions.
-Generally, if a total distribution was made from an account during the year and no contributions, including rollovers, recharacterizations, or Roth IRA conversion amounts, were made for that year, you need not file Form 5498 nor furnish the annual statement to reflect that the FMV on December 31 was zero.
+Generally, if a total distribution was made from an account during the year and no contributions, including rollovers, recharacterizations, or Roth IRA conversion amounts, were made for that year, you need not file Form 5498 or furnish the annual statement to reflect that the FMV on December 31 was zero.

 RMDs.
-An IRA (other than a Roth IRA) owner/participant must begin taking distributions for each calendar year beginning with the calendar year in which the participant attains age 72 (age 701⁄2 if the participant attained age 701⁄2 before 2020).
-The distribution for the 72 (age 701⁄2, if applicable) year must be made no later than April 1 of the following calendar year; RMDs for any other year must be made no later than December 31 of the year.
-See Regulations section 1.401(a)(9)-6 for RMDs from annuity contracts.
+A traditional IRA owner/participant must begin taking distributions for each calendar year beginning with the calendar year in which the participant attains age 73 (after December 31, 2022, and before January 1, 2033).
+The distribution for the 73-year-old must be made no later than April 1 of the following calendar year; RMDs for any other year must be made no later than December 31 of the year.
+See Public Law (P.L.)
+117-328, Div.
+T, Title III, section 107.